 Note: Catch statistics prior to 2019 reflect minor adjustments to harvest database.

-&lt;sup>a 1989 was not used in averages, as the drift fleet did not fish due to the Exxon Valdez oil spill and this had an effect on all other fisheries.
+^a 1989 was not used in averages, because the drift fleet did not fish due to the Exxon Valdez oil spill and this had an effect on all other fisheries.